flatland-association/flatland-rl/docs/flatland_2.0.md

 Below we explain these changes in more detail and how you can play with their parametrization.
 We appreciate *your feedback* on the performance and the difficulty on these levels to help us shape the best possible **Flat**land 2.0 environment.

-## Get the new level generators
-As long as **Flat**land 2.0 is not yet released, can only install this version of **Flat**land through the gitlab repository.
-Once you have have checkout the latest version from the master, install **Flat**land by running `python setup.py install`.

 ## Generate levels

 We are currently working on different new level generators and you can expect that the levels in the submission testing will not all come from just one but rather different level generators to be sure that the controllers can handle any railway specific challenge.